 - Wash the peppers and eggplant.
 Dry them well.
 Make a few small holes with the tip of the knife and insert them into the smallest part of the stove.
 Turn down the fire and roast like it’s on a barbecue.
 When the peppers are soft, put them in cool water and peel off the skin as much as possible without burning your hands.

 - Cut the peppers and eggplant you have peeled and put them in a deep plate or bowl.
-Cut the tomatoes you peeled raw into small cubes and add them to the plate.
+Chop the tomatoes you peeled raw into small cubes and add them to the plate.

-- Add the crushed garlic, squeeze the lemon, pour as much olive oil and pomegranate syrup as you want, add salt and pepper, and mix them all gently.
+- Add the crushed garlic, squeeze the lemon, pour as much olive oil and pomegranate molasses as you want, add salt and pepper, and mix them all gently.